 Four: Add the milk and the beaten egg.
 Mix the milk and beaten egg well until it is well combined within the dough.
 The final dough should be soft, slightly sticky to the touch (photo 5 & 6).

-Five: Now, knead the dough by folding the dough upon itself and using your palms and fists to press it all together.
-Keep kneading the dough until it is no longer sticky.
+Five: Now, knead the dough by folding the dough upon itself and using your palms and fists to press it all together until it is no longer sticky.

 Six: Once the scone dough is no longer sticky, divide it into four equal quarters.
 Now roll each quarter into a nice round ball and then place them onto the baking sheet (photo 7 & 8).